 While we poor Europeans are travelling to Asia seeking the tropical sun, the Colonialists – no matter from which motherland – were desperately looking for cooler places in higher regions.
 Here, they were building settlements and mansions to take a break from….being wealthy and having servants.

-Whether you go to Da Lat in Viet Nam, Thansur Bokor in Cambodia – or precisely the Cameron Highlands: You’ll find temperate climate, elegant villas and holiday homes, and excellent infrastructure in lush surroundings.
+Whether you go to Da Lat in Viet Nam, Thansur Bokor in Cambodia – or precisely the Cameron Highlands: You’ll find a temperate climate, elegant villas and holiday homes, as well as an excellent infrastructure in lush surroundings.

 Having been to many of these places, I must say that the Cameron Highlands are a bit less colonial and a whole lot more sumptuous.

 These highlands, named after British explorer and geologist William Cameron, range from 800 meters to 1.603 meters above sea level.